 Risk and Control Self Assessments ('RCSAs') are performed by each department, under the oversight of the Risk Management function.
 Risks and controls are recorded in the Company's risk register.
 All risks are given an inherent, residual and target rating, using a risk matrix.
+Each risk is assigned an owner, who is responsible for assessing the risk or performing the control.
 RCSAs are reviewed regularly, with an in-depth review meeting with the Risk Management function at least annually.